dougedmunds/clp_downloadables/README.md

    To install, click on Extensions, then click the "..." at the top of the popup that opens, then select "Install from VSIX".

-There are no packages.
-Right click and download the file(s) you want.